The Missing Link: Family Secrets

 And yet, there was always a twinge of heaviness when I left.
 Would this be the last time?

-My bag was zipped up, my coat draped over it by the front door.
-I was shutting down my computer to head to the airport, when, for some odd reason, I decided to check my personal gmail account.
+My bag was zipped, coat draped over it.
+I was shutting down my computer to head to the airport when, for some odd reason, I checked my personal Gmail account.

 I barely used it.
 Everyone contacted me at my work email.